cdlib/cdl-github-mgmt/README.md

 # Information on how Github is administered and managed within CDL

+> [!Note]
+> This information to move into the CDL User Guides Repo that is maintained by IAS once the GitHub working group has this document in a more final state.

 ## What GitHub Account Should I use for my work at CDL?

 GitHub accounts are stongly tied to individual emails.